CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-02.md

-# Lab 02: Create a Knowledge Assistant agent for HR in Copilot Studio that leverages Azure AI Search
+# Lab 02: Create a Knowledge Assistant agent for HR in Copilot Studio

-### Estimated Duration: 01 hour
+### Estimated Duration: 30 Minutes

 ## Lab Overview
-In this lab, you will explore
+In this lab, you will explore how to design and implement an intelligent **HR Knowledge Assistant** using **Copilot Studio** integrated with **Azure AI Search** to enable dynamic, data-driven employee interactions.
+You will learn how to connect enterprise HR knowledge bases, configure semantic search for precise information retrieval, and create conversational experiences that respond naturally to employee queries.
+This lab focuses on building a scalable and secure AI-powered assistant that enhances HR operations by automating common inquiries, improving accessibility to organizational information, and demonstrating how generative AI can transform employee support systems.

 ## Lab Objective

 In this lab, you will perform the following:
 - Task 1: Create an Azure AI Search resource
+- Task 2: Create a Storage account
+- Task 3: Create a vector index
+- Task 4: Create a knowledge assistant agent
+- Task 5: Add the Azure AI Search as a knowledge source

 ## Task 1: Create an Azure AI Search resource

-In this task, you will create an Azure AI Search resource from the Azure portal.
-This will be used to search the documents using AI capability.

-**Azure AI Search** is a cloud-based service for searching within your privately curated data.
+In this task, you will be used to search the documents using AI capability. **Azure AI Search** is a cloud-based service for searching within your privately curated data.
 It uses a combination of Microsoft’s AI and JSON-based indexes to provide fast, relevant search results.

 1. Open a edge browser and login to Azure portal with your credentials.